-Do You Suffer From Fibromyalgia?
+Do You Suffer From Fibromyalgia in Colorado Springs?

 Are you suffering from fibromyalgia in Colorado Springs?
 Fibromyalgia, a contemporary diagnosis describing chronic widespread musculoskeletal pain and fatigue, was first introduced in 1976.
 Since its introduction, it has been estimated that 2-6% of the United population has been designated with this diagnosis.
 Of the 2-6% of people diagnosed, women are affected at significantly higher rates than men.
-It has even been estimated that as high as 85% of people suffering from fibromyalgia are woman.
-Some proposed theories for why woman are affected at such higher rates than men have included differences in hormones and possible genetic differences that are present at birth.
+It has even been estimated that as high as 85% of people suffering from fibromyalgia are women.
+Some proposed theories for why women are affected at much higher rates than men have included differences in hormones and possible genetic differences that are present at birth.

 Understanding Fibromyalgia in Colorado Springs CO